Ewang17420/Tweets_Disaster_Detection_by_DAN/README.md

 </details>

 ## About The Project

+### Project Goal
-The goal of this project is to classify disaster related tweets by implenmenting Feed-Forward Neural Network, mainly Deep Average Neural Network with PyTorch.
+In this project, we built a model that predicts which Tweets are about real disasters and which one’s are not.
+We hope the result can help with delivering reliable information of emergency.
+We realized this classification by implenmenting Feed-Forward Neural Network, mainly Deep Average Neural Network with PyTorch.

+### Dataset
 The dataset is from a [Kaggle compitition](https://www.kaggle.com/c/nlp-getting-started/overview).
 The dataset have 7,613 datapoints in traing set with 3,271 real disaster tweets and 4,342 normal tweets.
 The dataset includes two column:
   - context of tweets (string)
   - disaster or not (boolean)

-In this notebook, we built a model that predicts which Tweets are about real disasters and which one’s are not.
-We hope the result can help with deliver reliable information of emergency.

 ### What is DAN?